data-apis/array-api/spec/API_specification/statistical_functions.md

 #### Special Cases

-For a floating-point input array `x`,
+For a floating-point input array `x`, let `N` equal the number of elements over which to compute the arithmetic mean and

--   if axis (or axes) along which arithmetic means is zero-dimensional, the arithmetic mean is `NaN`.
+-   if `N` is `0`, the arithmetic mean is `NaN`.

 #### Parameters